MayRozen/MayRozen/README.md

 ## Welcome to My GitHub Profile! 👋

 ## About Me
-I am a second-year computer science student at Ariel University and an aspiring software developer.
-In my role as a reservist C4I officer, I have gained valuable experience in radio and transmission systems, as well as in training, management, and mentoring.
+I am a second-year computer science student at Ariel University and an aspiring software developer. \n In my role as a reservist C4I officer, I have gained valuable experience in radio and transmission systems, as well as in training, management, and mentoring.

 ## Skills 💻
-Programming Languages: Python, Java, C, C++, C#, Hack, Mips, Assembly Database Management: SQL, MongoDB, Cypher, XML, JSON Object-Oriented Programming (OOP)
+Programming Languages: Python, Java, C, C++, C#, Hack, Mips, Assembly \n Database Management: SQL, MongoDB, Cypher, XML, JSON \n Object-Oriented Programming (OOP) \n
 Version Control: Git, GitHub

 ## Additional Skills